 What is required of mentors?

 Preparing a project

 Mentors provide projects for interns to work on during the three-month internship.
 Ideally, these start out as bite-sized bugs or small tasks that allow the interns to get familiar with your subsystem, and are followed by a larger feature.
-Tasks should not be critical-path, and should be able to be completed within three months.
+Tasks should not be critical-path, and ideally should be able to be completed within three months.
+Some interns will continue working on the project after the internship is done, but their time to work on it will be sporatic.
 Remember, interns will likely take 2-10 times longer than you think a project should take, so choose wisely.
 If you pick a project that doesn't have good documentation, you may have to spend extra time ramping up your intern.

 Helping out during the application period

-This stage of the OPW process is seriously like drinking from a firehose.
+This stage of the Outreachy process is seriously like drinking from a firehose.
 During the Round 6 application process, applicants sent an average of 28 patches per day.
 All mentors need to participate in patch review in order to spread the work load.
-Some of the past OPW interns will also be helping out with patch review and answering questions on IRC.
+Some of the past Outreachy interns will also be helping out with patch review and answering questions on IRC.